-With Halloween just a few days away, it’s time to decorate.
-And if you’re a little creeped out by all those giant spiders and webs, you can try something a little less yucky and a little more colorful.
-We’re loving this idea from the Momma Owl’s Lab blog: Take a paper towel tube, punch little holes in it with a holepuncher, then stick a handful of glowsticks inside.
-Then take your polka-dotted decorations and put them in windows or outside on top of your bushes.
-Just remember, glowsticks last only a few hours once you snap them, so you’ll have to wait till Halloween itself!
+It’s time to decorate for Halloween.
+But if you’re a little creeped out by all those giant spiders and webs, you can try Momma Owl’s less yucky, more colorful idea: Take a paper towel tube, punch little holes in it with a holepuncher, then stick a handful of glowsticks inside.
+Then put your polka-dotted decorations in your windows or outside in your bushes.
+Glowsticks last only a few hours once you snap them, so make sure you wait till Halloween itself!

 Wee ones: How many glowsticks outside the tube can you see in the picture?